 Modified Adjusted Gross Income

 Your MAGI amount is made up of your total adjusted gross income plus any tax-exempt interest income.
-These are line items 37 and 8b, respectively, on your IRS Form 1040.
-Your MAGI would include things like wages, dividends, rental income, capital gains and non-taxable Social Security benefits.
+These are line items 37 and 8b, respectively, on your IRS Form 1040, so if you are unsure of your MAGI, you can easily look this up in your tax return records.

 If they determine you owe a higher premium based on your MAGI, they will send you a letter to notify you of your new amount.
 They will also give you the reason for their determination.
 If you disagree with this amount, you have the right to appeal it via a reconsideration request.